Key information

 - Learn from industry experts with experience in delivering community sports programmes and gain practical skills in everything from events management to entrepreneurship

-- Plan and market local sports events such as the Great South Run and work with organisations like the Hampshire FA
+- Plan and deliver a sports events for a given population.
+Our past students have supported the Great South Run and worked with organisations like the Hampshire FA

 of graduates in work or further study 15 months after this course